The UCDA is in regular contact with the many Government Departments, Federal and Provincial, that affect dealers.

 NIADA National Independent Automobile Dealers Association

-We’ve been offering in-class teaching of OMVIC’s Certification Course for new registrants since February of 2014.
+We’ve offered an in-class OMVIC Certification Course for new registrants since February of 2014.
+Due to the current COVID-19 situation, all OMVIC Certification Classes are currently held as online webinars for the health of students and instructors.
 This 1-day course is offered to both new and currently registered dealers and salespeople.
 Attendees take the required test immediately following the classroom session.
-The test is administered by Georgian College, which generally provides the marks to the individuals who take the test, within 48 hours.
-This allows those who are applying to OMVIC for a licence to start the registration process right away.
-The twice monthly classes generally sell-out very quickly.
-If you’re interested, contact Valerie MacLean at the UCDA for dates and more information.
+The test is administered by Georgian College and written online, which generally provides the marks to the individuals who take the test, within 48 hours.
+This allows those who are applying to OMVIC for a license to start the registration process right away.
+The classes generally sell-out very quickly.
+If you’re interested, contact Michelle Prince at the UCDA for dates and more information.

 Started by two highly qualified lawyers, UCDA offers a free informal mediation facility to consumers and to dealers.